Exosome Isolation Services

 Methods Principle Schematic Diagram Advantages Disadvantages

 Ultracentrifugation Exosomes are separated based on their density using high-speed centrifugation.
-Schematic of differential ultracentrifugation–based exosome isolation.
-(Liu, et al., 2022)
+Differential ultracentrifugation for exosome isolation.
+(Yang, et al., 2020)

 Established and widely used method can purify exosomes from different biological fluids.
 Labor-intensive, time-consuming, may co-precipitate non-exosome materials, potential damage to exosomes due to high forces.

 Density Gradient Centrifugation Exosomes are separated based on their buoyant density by gradient centrifugation.
-Schematic of gradient density ultracentrifugation-based exosome isolation.
-(Liu, et al., 2022)
+Gradient density ultracentrifugation for exosome isolation.
+(Yang, et al., 2020)

-Fig.2 Schematic of gradient density ultracentrifugation-based exosome isolation.1
+Fig.2 Schematic representative of gradient density ultracentrifugation-based exosome isolation.1,2

 Good purity.
 Complex, requires careful gradient preparation, longer procedure.

 Ultrafiltration Exosomes are filtered through a membrane with a specific pore size to separate them from larger particles.
-Schematic of ultrafiltration-based exosome isolation.
-(Liu, et al., 2022)
+Ultrafiltration for exosome isolation.
+(Yang, et al., 2020)

 Simple and relatively quick, suitable for large-volume samples.
 This may result in co-isolation of proteins and contaminants.